|

 with the legendary transexual Candy Darling.
 He was part of

 the Andy Warhol circle of friends.
-Jeremiah knew Williamson
+Jeremiah knew Willson

-from The Stonewall as a regular, memorable, young patron.
-In
+from The STONEWALL Dance Club as a regular, memorable, young patron.

 those Gay years,